Best Samsung phone 2023: The top Galaxy handsets tested and reviewed

 - Very expensive

-It offers a combination of best-in-class display tech, processing power and camera performance that trumps not only every other Samsung phone, but most of the Android competition – though its 6.8-inch display means it’s also one of the biggest phones on the market right now, and not that easy to use one-handed.
+It offers a combination of best-in-class display tech, processing power and camera performance that trumps not only every other Samsung phone, but most of the Android competition – though its 6.8-inch display means it’s also one of the biggest phones on the market right now, and not that easy to use one-handed, especially now that the screen has transitioned from a curved to a flat panel.

-Still, that 6.8-inch display is one of the main reasons to opt for the top-end model with Samsung’s dynamic AMOLED 2X technology, LTPO tech that allows the display to go up to 120Hz and down to 1Hz to improve battery efficiency, and support for HDR10+ and Dolby Vision makes it an absolute treat for watching movies.
+Still, that 6.8-inch display is one of the main reasons to opt for the top-end model with Samsung’s dynamic AMOLED 2X technology, 120Hz LTPO tech and support for HDR10+ that makes it an absolute treat for watching movies, especially with the screen’s 2600nit max brightness.

 It’s also a great canvas for the built-in S Pen stylus that allows you to draw and write on the display with an impressive 2.3ms latency that’s among the fastest in the market.

 The capabilities on offer easily beat the competition from Apple and Google.
-We’re not talking about hitting 100x – these shots still look grainy – but at 10x and below the results are fantastic and a real reason to pick up this phone over a rival.
-It also has a whopping 200-megapixel main camera that delivers stunning results both during the day and at night, with the latter representing a real upgrade compared to the already-capable Galaxy S22 Ultra.
+We’re not talking about hitting 100x – these shots still look grainy – but at 10x and below, the results are fantastic and a real reason to pick up this phone over a rival.
+It also retains the whopping 200-megapixel main camera from the S23 Ultra that delivers stunning results both day and night.

 So yes, it’s certainly the most capable of Samsung’s current smartphone collection, but the overall size – and premium price tag – may put some off.
 That’s why we have a few more options recommended below.